jzuhone/equilibrate/docs/README.md

 ## Contributing Code Documentation or Feedback

 All contributions, bug fixes, documentation improvements, and ideas are welcome.
-If you're interested in pursuing further development of the
+If you're interested in pursuing further development of
-Cluster Generator Project, we suggest you start by browsing the [API Documentation](https://jzuhone.github.io/cluster_generator/build/html/api.html).
+Cluster Generator, we suggest you start by browsing the [API Documentation](https://jzuhone.github.io/cluster_generator/build/html/api.html).
 When you're ready create a fork of this branch and begin your development.
 When you finish, feel free to  add a pull request to this repositiory and we will review your code contribution.